“Marketing is no longer about the stuff that you make, but about the stories you tell.”— Seth Godin

 I call these UPWORDS (which stands for “Universal Picture Words or Relatable, Descriptive Sentences”).
 With the use of UPWORDS, people will understand and retain more.
 And of course, UPWORDS will also persuade visitors more effectively.

-Say that you're selling a computer backup device.
-And through market research, you've discovered that your audience is made up of classic movie video aficionados.
-To explain the main benefit of using a computer backup device, you can say this:
+Say that you're selling a computer backup service.
+Through market research, you've discovered your audience is young couples who are newlyweds or new parents.
+To explain the main benefit of using a computer backup service, you can say this:

 “This backup system will save you a lot of frustration and time if your computer ever malfunctions, which may lead to the loss of critical data you worked so hard to create and compile.
-It's like watching your favorite movie you waited for days to buy at your local video store, when suddenly your VCR dies and destroys the videotape, especially when an important scene in the movie was about to unfold.
-Now you have to return to the video store.
-It's frustrating!
-What's more frustrating is when you realize it's the only copy they have.”
+It's like saving the only video of your wedding or your baby's first walk, when suddenly your computer dies right in the middle of moving the files.
+You've lost those precious recorded moments… Forever!